Alexsimulation/finite-volume-2d-cpp/README.md

 ## :wrench: Installation

+For now, only Linux installations are supported.
 To install, clone the git repository into your installation directory of choice, and then export a variable FVHYPER_DIR with the path to this installation to your .bashrc.
 Per example, if I installed the files to a $HOME/softwares directory:

 ```
 echo "export FVHYPER_DIR=$HOME/softwares/fvhyper" >> ~/.bashrc